 "Pom poms strung along a thin thread and hung vertically in the window can look chic while still letting you operate your window treatments.
 Choose a fresh color palette, like this yellow ocher, black and cream."

 "The trick to a more sophisticated look is limiting the number of colors you use, keeping it to three colors max.
 Consider coordinating or contrasting the colors with your window treatments!"

 How can I decorate Halloween windows without paint?

 "Before using any window-safe stickers, you’ll want to give your windows a quick clean in preparation.
 Choose a dry, overcast day and use some soft white cloths, warm water with some washing-up liquid, and gently wipe your windows down," says Adam Pawson, head of digital at Safestyle UK

 "Once your windows are completely dry and you’ve applied your stickers, you can even add some decorative aerosol glass frosting to imitate mist and fog.
 This is easily available online or in your local DIY shop and wipes away easily once the Halloween festivities are over."

 And if you are worried about traditional emulsion damaging your windows, why not try peelable paint?

-'A great way to decorate your windows inside or outside the house is with peelable glass paint.
+"A great way to decorate your windows inside or outside the house is with peelable glass paint.
 Available in a range of different shades, the “Bat Black’ is particularly well-suited for Halloween.
-Paint cats, witches’ hats and bats onto windowpanes and illuminate with soft lighting - they’ll look spooky from inside and out!
-After Halloween, you can simply peel off your creations!' says Tanya Carter, senior digital manager at Robert Dyas.
+Paint cats, witches’ hats, and bats onto windowpanes and illuminate them with soft lighting.
+They’ll look spooky from inside and out!
+After Halloween, you can simply peel off your creations!," says Tanya Carter, senior digital manager at Robert Dyas.